oxfordroadmap/oxon8/content/project/prj-VISCEADs/index.en.md

     * Backbone (of the core network of industrial input-output relationships ):

-Based on the historical and latest input-output table data, the network visualization can help industrial and local government organizations to manage the risks of industrial reconstruction for decarbonization.
+Based on the historical and latest input-output table data, the network /visualization/prj-VisCEADs can help industrial and local government organizations to manage the risks of industrial reconstruction for decarbonization.
 Data-driven transformation strategies can be made based on the backbone of industrial structure, preventing major risks such as "out-of-touch" actions that are unviable, misguided pathways that do not face the reality, and misidentified foci for decarbonization efforts.

     * Baseline (of the regional and sectorial contexts and comparisons for situtaional awareness):